 I got my start in holistic nutrition through my own health challenges.
 About 4 years ago I was diagnosed with thyroid cancer at the age of 27.
 This was the pivot point.
 I changed my entire life, I started getting deeper into health and wellness.
 I went back to school to study and to learn how to become more empowered when it comes to health.

-Before I was diagnosed I was working in the dental industry, something I attribute a lot to becoming ill, is the rampant use of toxins and chemicals on a daily basis.
-While I was still working in a health profession in a role where I could help empower people about their health it was just a different dynamic.
+Before I was diagnosed I was working in the dental industry.
+The rampant use of toxins and chemicals on a daily basis is something I attribute a lot to becoming ill.
+I was still working in a health profession in a role where I could help empower people about their health, it was just a different dynamic.
 The type of toxins we would be exposed to in various industries that we tend to overlook can be our daily cleaners, detergents, cleaning agents, or fluoride for example in the dental industry.
 Each industry is faced with its own collection of different chemicals people working there would be exposed to.

 With the services that you offer through The Soulful Sprout, what do you want clients to learn?